 - Democracy – Children are learning democracy all of the time and is facilitated by adults.
 They express their views during discussions.

 They could vote for their favourite story to be read.
 Demonstrate democracy by asking children to show hands to vote for what the role play area should be.

 Encourage children to question others and give opportunities to develop enquiring minds in an atmosphere where questions are valued.

-- British Laws - Reinforced by implementing rules that follow the same fundamentals, for example, learning the rules of sharing, taking care of things and being kind to each other.
+- Rule of Law - Reinforced by implementing rules that follow the same fundamentals, for example, learning the rules of sharing, taking care of things and being kind to each other.

 Ask the children to create their own rules.
 Ask them: Why do we need rules?
 What would happen if we didn’t have rules?
 When is it good to not use rules?
 How do you know that is a good rule?

 - Individual Liberty - Freedom - Promoted through ensuring practitioners treat everyone equally and as an individual and leading by example.